dreamsxin/ext-async/README.md

 ### StreamWatcher

 A `StreamWatcher` observes a PHP stream or socket for readability or writability.
 Only a single stream watcher is allowed for any PHP resource.
 The watcher should be closed when it is no longer needed to free internal resources.
 The `StreamWatcher` will suspend the current task during `awaitReadable()` and `awaitWritable()` and continue once the watched stream becomes readable or is closed by the remote peer.
+A `StreamWatcher` can be used simultaneously (by multiple tasks) to await both read and write events, all tasks will be continued (in the same order as they entered await) once the stream is readable / writable.
 A `StreamWatcher` can be closed by calling `close()` which will fail all pending read & write subscriptions and prevent any further operations.

 ```php
 namespace Concurrent;